thejmazz/js-bioinformatics-exercise/README.md

 * performs a multiple sequence alignment with [muscle][muscle] through [msa][msa]
 * visualizes the results with [biojs-msa][biojs-msa]

-First, and introduction to creating an npm package and installing dependencies.
+First, an introduction to creating an npm package and installing dependencies.
-Consuming *and* producing functions with the callback style will be explained, as well as ample experience with Node's [streams][streams].
-You will construct a (simple) RESTful API with [Express][express]. [browserify][browserify] will be demonstrated as a tool for bundling code.
+Consuming *and* producing functions with the callback style will be explained, as well as providing ample experience with Node's [streams][streams].
+You will construct a (simple) RESTful API with [Express][express].
+[browserify][browserify] will be demonstrated as a tool for bundling code, letting you use npm packages in the browser.
 Interoperability with R will be achieved by communicating between Node and an R script with stdio pipes and [jsonlite][jsonlite].

 Note, none of the heavy algorithmic lifting will be performed by JavaScript.
 So why then this push for **scientific computing in JS**?
 Well speed and memory intensive programs are nearly always written in C/C++.
-For example, msa from Bioconductor wraps binaries.
+For example, msa from Bioconductor provides an "interface to the multiple sequence alignment algorithms ClustalW, ClustalOmega, and Muscle".
 [SciPy][SciPy] also uses native code.
 JavaScript engines such as [V8][V8] from Google, [SpiderMonkey][SpiderMonkey] from Mozilla and [Chakra][Chakra] from Microsoft Edge have been getting faster and faster.
 See  [JS vs Python][JSvsPython] and these [benchmarks][benchmarks] from the Julia project.
 Speed is important for large tasks yes, but languages are normally chosen over others for their available packages.
 While it is true npm is the largest collection of open source modules, these are mostly related to web development.
 The communities for scientific computing in Python/CPython and bioinformatics in R with bioconductor have years of development and much more refined packages to chose from.
-But..the heavy lifting..is still done in C.  C can and has been wrapped in Node in a variety of modules.
+But..the heavy lifting..is still done in C.  C can and has been wrapped in Node in a variety of modules (see: [node-gyp][node-gyp]).
 V8 *is* C++ after all.
 Furthermore [emscripten][emscripten] is a [LLVM][LLVM]-to-JavaScript compiler.
 It can compile into [asm.js][asm.js] which is a low-level subset of JS.
 Engines can recognize asm and make optimizations - you can end up with native code running as JS in the browser at about 70% the speed!
-Another exciting development is [WebAssembly][WebAssembly] which is called Web**Assembly** for a reason - it will let you compile C into a binary format that can run in the browser.
+Another exciting development is [WebAssembly][WebAssembly] - it will let you compile C into a binary format that can run in the browser, with more languages coming down the road.
 So is the future set?
 Will scientific computing in JS become popular?
 I sure hope so:

 * JS is the **language of the web** and is here to stay *and* evolve
 * The *best* way to share **high fidelity data visualizations** is over the browser with JS and WebGL
 * Electron can be used to create cross-platform desktop apps written in JS with file system access